GorbulasDev/learnelectra/docs/restore_mnemonic.md

 ### Follow These Steps

-1. If this is for a computer with no Electra Wallet currenlty installed go to step 4, otherwise if you have a wallet currently installed go to step 2.
+1. If this is for a computer with no Electra Wallet currently installed go to step 4, otherwise if you have a wallet currently installed go to step 2.
 2. Backup any wallet.dat using our link [HERE](backup.md) first just in case.
 3. Uninstall any Electra Wallet you may have installed on your computer.
 Do so through add remove programs and also using these steps: